Still Sunday 6 January 2008

 The unfinished obelisk in the quarry

-Then we head back to town to see the unfinished obelisk, still in the granite quarry.
+Another Aswan highlight is the unfinished obelisk, still in the granite quarry.
 The largest obelisk of the ancient world, it’s 41.88 metres high, to be exact.
 There are various theories as to who had this obelisk carved out of the bedrock.
 Was it the obelisk-loving female pharaoh Hatshepsut?
 The heretic Akhenaton?
 Or his father Amenhotep III?
 Whomever it was, they abandoned the project when the obelisk cracked, rendering its completion, not to mention its erection, quite impossible.

 Lord Kitchener Island